Baby Fell off the Bed and Hit Their Head? Here’s What To Look For

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But even with all your best intentions, it still happens.
+But even with all of your best intentions, it still happens.
 Babies can get hurt.

-One common scenario: You put your baby down on your bed.
+Take these common scenarios: You put your baby down on your bed.
 You turn your back just for ONE SECOND.
-And … ugh … nightmare.
-The baby fell off the bed and hit their head.
-Or you put them on the changing table, reached for a diaper and they rolled off.
+And, ugh … nightmare — your baby fell off the bed and hit their head.
+Or you put them on the changing table, simply reached for a diaper and … they rolled off.

 It happens.